Paying for aged care home fees can be difficult, and often places significant stress on a family’s finances.

 As you can see, there are a few options available when looking to pay for your parent’s accommodation in a residential aged care home.

-To gain more information specific to your parent’s situation, and to be prepared with the very best strategy available, it is always a good idea to consult a professional financial planner first who will be able to advise and guide you along the way.
+To gain more information specific to your parent’s situation, and to be prepared with the very best strategy available, it is always a good idea to consult a professional aged care financial planner first who will be able to advise and guide you along the way.